Table of Contents

 Empathy as a key to your patients

 Empathy is sensitive understanding.
 This has nothing to do with sympathy and nothing to do with compassion.
 The goal is not for the doctor to identify with the patient.
 The physician has the difficult task not to be judgmental.
-In addition, the empathy for his patient must be felt.
+In addition, empathy must be felt for his patient.
 In very insecure patients, it may therefore be necessary to make this clear through words.

-Another challenge for physicians is, to preserve his inner distance.
+Another challenge for physicians is, to preserve his/her inner distance.
 It actually requires some routine to be polite, honestly intensive, and empathic while not letting the plight of the patient become your own.
 In addition, a certain degree of dominance is required.
 This is necessary, so that confidence in the doctor’s expertise is not lost.
-The respective procedure is dependent on the nature of the patient and also on the medical history.
+The behavior is dependent on the nature of the patient and also on the medical history.

-This once again shows us, how helpful it is to know the patient’s environment.
+This once again shows us how helpful it is to know the patient’s environment.
 By getting to know the patient, experienced anamnesis is easier and makes it possible to help the patient more quickly and more efficiently.
-This works better the more secure the physician himself feels in his role.
-Of course, the behavior must always be appropriate to the situation.
+This works better the more secure the physician himself feels in his/her role.
+Of course, the behavior must always be appropriate.
 This also means that a relationship of mutual trust is necessary.